 Welcome Packs contain:

-- Special bottles and teats – either two MAM 8oz soft bottles and two MAM teats OR two Dr Brown’s 4oz bottles and four Dr Brown’s teats
+- Special bottles and teats – either two MAM 8oz soft bottles and two MAM teats OR two Dr Brown’s bottles (one large, one small) and seven Dr Brown’s teats

 - Medical information on caring for and feeding a baby with a cleft

 - Copy of CLAPA News, our annual magazine

 - ‘One in 700’ leaflet about CLAPA and cleft